MRazaAli123/Hangman_Game/README.md

 * Features

-✔️ Random word selection
+    1) Random word selection
-✔️ Input validation (letters only, one character at a time) ✔️ Tracks guessed letters
+    2) Input validation (letters only, one character at a time)
+    3) racks guessed letters
-✔️ Limited number of wrong attempts (6 lives)
+    4) mited number of wrong attempts (6 lives)
-✔️ Real-time feedback after each guess
+    5) Real-time feedback after each guess
-✔️ Clear win/lose end messages
+    6) Clear win/lose end messages
-✔️ Beginner-friendly, clean, and readable Python code
+    7) Beginner-friendly, clean, and readable Python code

 * How It Works

-The program randomly chooses a word from a list.

-The player guesses letters to reveal the word.

-If the guessed letter is correct, it appears in its position(s).
+    i.
+The program randomly chooses a word from a list. ii.
+The player guesses letters to reveal the word. iii.
+If the guessed letter is correct, it appears in its position(s). iv.
 Wrong guesses decrease the player's remaining attempts.
+    v.
 The game ends when the player wins (guesses all letters) or loses (runs out of attempts).

 * Concepts Used

-random.choice() for picking words
+    * random.choice() for picking words

-Lists & string manipulation
+    * Lists & string manipulation

-Loops (while)
+    * Loops (while)

-Conditional logic (if-elif-else)
+    * Conditional logic (if-elif-else)

-Guard clauses for input validation
+    * Guard clauses for input validation

-User interaction through CLI
+    * User interaction through CLI